MBB-team/VBA-toolbox/_wiki/The-variational-Bayesian-approach.md

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

+This section summarizes the approximate bayesian inference approach, which VBA relies on.

-Typically, the likelihood function contains high-order interaction terms between subsets of the unknown model parameters $$\vartheta$$ (e.g., because of nonlinearities in the model).
+Recall that, typically, generative models have some form of nonlinearity, in the way the unknown model parameters $$\vartheta$$ impact the data $$y$$.
+In particular, the ensuing likelihood function may contain high-order interaction terms between subsets of the unknown model parameters (e.g., because of nonlinearities in the model).
 This implies that the high-dimensional integrals required for Bayesian [parameter estimation](https://en.wikipedia.org/wiki/Estimation_theory) and [model comparison](https://en.wikipedia.org/wiki/Model_selection) cannot be evaluated analytically.
 Also, it might be computationally very costly to evaluate them using numerical brute force or [Monte-Carlo sampling](https://en.wikipedia.org/wiki/Monte_Carlo_method) schemes.
 This motivates the use of [variational approaches](https://en.wikipedia.org/wiki/Calculus_of_variations) to approximate Bayesian inference ([Beal, 2003](https://en.wikipedia.org/wiki/Variational_Bayesian_methods)).
 In brief, **[variational Bayes](https://en.wikipedia.org/wiki/Variational_Bayesian_methods)** (VB) is an iterative scheme that indirectly optimizes an approximation to both the model evidence $$p(y\mid m)$$ and the posterior density $$p(\vartheta\mid y,m)$$.
 The key trick is to decompose the log model evidence into:

 $$\ln p(y\mid m)=F(q)+D_{KL} (q(\vartheta);p(\vartheta\mid y,m))$$